deammion/Engr-Project/architecture_design/architecture-design.md

 **Physical:** The physical viewpoint involves the topology of software components on the physical layer and the physical connections between these components.

-**Scenarios:** The scenarios viewpoint describes the architecture of the systen through use cases.
+**Scenarios:** The scenarios viewpoint describes the architecture of the system through use cases.

 **Circuit Architecture:** The circuit architecture viewpoint involve any circuitry involved with the project.
 Since this is a software project, there will be no circuitry involved.